 Each of NCM LLC's founding members has a relationship with a beverage concessionaire under which they are obligated to provide on-screen advertising time as part of their agreement to purchase branded beverages sold in their theatres.
-During the first six months of 2015, we sold 60 seconds to each of NCM LLC's founding members and during the last six months of 2015, we sold 60 seconds to two of NCM LLC's founding members and 30 seconds to one of NCM LLC's founding members.
+During the first six months of 2015, we sold 60 seconds to each of NCM LLC's founding members and during the last six months of 2015, we sold 60 seconds to two of NCM LLC's founding members.
 The ESAs provide for NCM LLC's founding members to purchase this on-screen advertising time at a rate (intended to approximate a market rate) that is provided in the ESA.
 During 2015, the beverage concessionaire revenue was 6.7% of our total revenue.